 Ortega Oaks Candy Store

 When entering, patrons will be greeted with the most amazing smells that will take you back to your childhood.
 Inside you find an amazing variety of hand-made delights including dark or milk chocolate-covered honeycomb, Snickerdoodle cookies, and peanut butter cups.
-Loaded up on a myriad of treats, you’re on the final leg of the Ortega Highway road trip.
+Loaded up on a myriad of goodies, you’re on the final leg of the Ortega Highway road trip.

 A quick three-mile trip brings you to the little village of El Cariso at the crest of the Santa Ana Mountains.
 At one time, El Cariso was the hideout for an outlaw gang of horse rustlers.
 In 1857, a shootout between the gang and a large posse ended with the death or capture of the gang.

 Ortega Highway Restaurants